froztbyte/electrical-wendy/README.md

 Electrical Wendy
 ================

-A small utility to pull data about the 2014 Loadshedding cycles in South Africa.
+A small utility to pull data about the 2014 Loadshedding cycles in Johannesburg, South Africa.

 How to run
 ----------